 If an Austrian national works in another EU member state, his/her family members, irrespective of their nationality, also have the right to reside and work in the same state.
 This means that they do not need a work permit, even if they are non-EU citizens.
 Due to the right to equal treatment, they are also entitled to all social and tax advantages.

 The children, regardless of their nationality, have the right to education in this state.
 They may not be discriminated against in the awarding of scholarships and educational grants.

-- Europe for you - advice (→ Your Europe Portal)
+- Your Europe - advice (→ Your Europe)